 - Does not require refrigeration, heat, or water.
 Simply measure the suggested serving size based on your dogs weight and activity level, pour it into their bowl and watch them enjoy!
 When youre done, seal the bag up tight.

-- REAL CHICKEN FIRST: This Blue Buffalo dry dog food is made with real, high quality chicken as the #1 ingredient
+- REAL BEEF FIRST: Blue Buffalo dry dog food starts with real beef as the first ingredient to help support lean muscle maintenance in adult dogs

 The Ultimate Buying Guide for the Healthiest Dog Food